-Remedy: Correct the ground-fault condition and replace the fuse (see Section 5.4).
+Remedy: Correct the ground-fault condition and replace the fuse (see Section 5.5).
 Once this is done, press the RESET pushbutton for one second to clear the fault and turn the controller on.
-Note: If the GFDI detection is not required, set DIP switch 2 UP.

 WARNING: Normally grounded conductors may be ungrounded and energized when a GFDI fault is indicated.